 - License plate number

-- Driver's license number
+- VIN number

-Call your insurance company
+6. Call your insurance company

-Even if it wasn't your fault, it's important to let your insurance company know what happened and have your questions answered.
-Plus, your insurance company can work with other drivers' insurance companies to help you get any necessary repairs made as quickly as possible.
+Even if it wasn't your fault, it's important to let your insurance company know what happened.
+Be sure to provide them all the information you gathered at the scene, including the accident photos.
+They’ll be able to begin their claims process right away and answer any questions you may have.
+Plus, they’ll work with other drivers' insurance companies to help you get any necessary repairs made as quickly as possible.

 If the crash happens in a place where you don't feel secure, it's okay to wait until you're somewhere safe to report your claim.
-But, try to report the claim as soon as possible so we can start helping you as quickly as possible.
+But it’s best to do it as soon as you’re out of harm’s way so your insurance company can start helping you right away.